My weight loss journey

 I wanted to do a clean eating diet that was sustainable for life, it had to be anti-inflammatory and low carb, also taking into account symptoms I’d been experiencing and illnesses that run in my family.
 It was super fun doing the research and putting together my list of preferable foods!

 I also took up dance lessons.
 These were high intensity street dance type of dance fitness classes.
+Offered by friends of mine who had just opened a dance school.

 I had never done anything like it before – I have no idea how to dance, but had always wanted to learn.
 It was so much fun!